Hiring teens and college students at your restaurant? Here's what to know

 Rethink interviews

-Keep interviews professional, not formal.
+Keep interviews professional, but not formal.
 Sit down with a potential candidate and your restaurant’s most popular dish.
-A conversation over a meal gives you the opportunity to tell them why people love your burgers and offers a subtle way for you to see how they might sell the same story back to you if you’re hiring college students for a front of the house position.
+A conversation over a meal gives you the opportunity to tell them why people love your burgers and offers a subtle way for you to see how they might sell the same story back to you if you’re hiring college students for a front-of-the-house position.

-Tip: Begin the interview by establishing your expectations and an overview of what will happen.
-This will help a potential hire feel more relaxed and make sure you get to ask the questions you want answered.
+Tip: Begin the interview by establishing your expectations and giving an overview of what will happen.
+This will help a potential hire feel more relaxed and ensure you get to ask the questions you want answered.

 Don’t forget the perks